 Introduction to Tablets

 Tablets are rapidly growing in popularity and use.
 Because of this, a number of students, faculty, and staff are interested in purchasing a tablet for personal use.
-But there are massive amounts of information a person must look through before deciding if a tablet is actually a purchase they should make.
+But there is a lot of information a person must look through before deciding if they should purchase a tablet.
 The following help page attempts to consolidate a large amount of this information to give users a single place where they can learn what they need to know about tablets.
 If you have any additional questions after reading this help page, please send an email to Tech Help or call 937-766-7905.

 Most people looking to purchase a tablet are trying to determine if a laptop will suite their needs, or if a tablet will be worth the price of purchase.
 There are a number of advantages and disadvantages to using a tablet over a laptop.